gsa-oes/office-of-evaluation-sciences/pages/apply.md

 ## Application Details

-Applicants may apply online via the link below.
+Applicants may apply online by creating an account and submitting an application at https://oes.fluidreview.com/.

 The deadline to submit is 5pm ET Monday, January 16, 2017.

 Finalists will be invited to an interview process that will include a writing exercise, up to two stages of interviews, and an in-person research presentation.
 We expect that final decisions will be communicated to candidates by mid-March.